 Last year in Hertfordshire we achieved good coverage of our regular “naturally” nesting seabirds which comprise Cormorant, Common Tern and Black-headed Gull.
 Results have been collated and are being entered on the JNCC national database.
 It is hoped that the data from the 2018 and 2019 fieldwork will be presented in a future article in the Herts Bird Report.

 It’s now time to prepare for the final year of the Seabird Count which will be of our urban nesting Gulls, which comprise Herring and Lesser Black-backed Gulls.
-This will be no mean feat as the presence of breeding Gulls on buildings may not always be realised, especially in industrial estates, and not all locations are known.

 If anyone wishes to take part please contact me at email@example.com